 1. Decide on the type of wedding planning business you want

 As with any business, the first thing you need to know is what your ultimate vision for your company is.
 Do you want to be the go-to wedding planner for your city?
 Or do you want to focus on destination events across the country or even world?
+Consider whether you'll offer virtual planning services, as remote consultations have become standard practice in 2026, allowing you to work with couples anywhere in the country.
 This is entirely up to you and your lifestyle!

 There are generally 4 particular types of wedding planning businesses you'll need to choose between.